keslingmj/GetCleanDataProject/README.md

 Activity pair.
 These means are what appear in the Tidy Dataset.

+In order to view the tidy_dataset.txt most easily:

+1. Fork the file and transfer it to your computer.
+2. Make sure that RStudio's current directory (getwd()) is in the same place as the tidy_dataset.txt
+3. From the command-line in RStudio: > tidy <- read.table("./tidy_dataset.txt")
+4. > View(tidy)

 In order to evaluate my run_analysis.R script and to evaluate my tidy dataset, you should: